• Skip to primary navigation

 Introduction to Sql Tuning

-• A poorly design sql could slow down the entire database operation and bring the entire operation to halt.
+• A poorly designed sql could slow down the entire database operation and bring the entire operation to halt.
 It is much harder to write efficient SQL than it is to write functionally correct SQL. sql performance tuning can significantly improve a system’s health and performance.

 A simple example would be